The Book 4th edition

 know very little about the great body of scientific research

-which has been accumulated.
+that has been accumulated.

 Many people who are genuinely seeking to explore this fascinating